mnentwig/busbridge3/README.md

 There are a few annoying details that were worked around without losing clock cycles, like splitting off the 8th bit for JTAG state transitions.

 On the bright side: Bitstream upload alone does not need most of the C# code.

-### Shouldn't I get 480 MBit/s?
-Check the *parallel* mode of the FTDI chip on two devices simultaneously (MPSSE is, after all, still serial)

 ### In Vivado, the clock domain crossing gives a (methodology) warning!
 One of those "annoying" details... it's for a reason.